AMES FREE LIBRARY

 Children 13 and over are old enough to use the library responsibly.
 If problems arise, they may be asked to leave or parents may be contacted.
 It is the responsibility of the parent or caregiver to be accessible to pick up the child at any time.
 THE CHILD MUST HAVE A WAY FOR THE STAFF TO CONTACT THE PARENT OR CAREGIVER AT ALL TIMES WHEN THEY ARE LEFT UNATTENDED IN THE LIBRARY.

 No Child 16 years or younger may be unattended in the library one half hour before library closing.

 Unattended Youth During Emergency Closings

-The Ames Free Library may close in the event of emergency, inclement weather, power outages or other diruptive events.
-If Easton Schools close due to inclement weather the Library will likely also close.
-No child may be sent to the library if schools close early due to emergencies.
+The Ames Free Library will close due to emergencies because of inclement weather, power outages, etc. If the Easton Schools close because of inclement weather the Library may also close.
+No child may be sent to the library if the schools close early due to emergencies.

 STAFF WILL NOT DRIVE CHILDREN HOME.

 STAFF WILL MAKE A WRITTEN REPORT CONCERNING THE INCIDENT.